 What does the research say about the impact of split grades on students?

--there is little, as I said in the article, previously posted in this blog, since there is no value for anyone to pay for such.
+-there is little, as I wrote in the article, previously posted in this blog, since there is no value for anyone to pay for such.

 If you look for the reasons split grades are created: number of teachers divided by number of students, mandated smaller classes in primary levels, you realize we have no choice.
 For something with little choice, you make the best of it.
 That said, I had the best time with a gr.
 4/5 split the year I wrote the article.
 I also did a gr. ½, and 5/6.
 It is no problem!